Gibraltar airport History

 During the Second World War, on 4 July 1943, a B-24 Liberator II crashed into the sea after taking off at night, killing all 11 passengers and 5 crew.
 Lt.
 Gen. Władysław Sikorski, commander-in-chief of the Polish Army and Prime Minister of the Polish government-in-exile, was on board.
 A British inquiry concluded that the plane's controls had jammed for an unknown reason.
 A propellor recovered from the plane, serves as a memorial to the incident, is now displayed at Europa Point.

 On 22 May 2002, a Monarch Boeing 757-200 suffered structural damage to the nose landing gear during landing.
 The captain had used an incorrect landing technique which resulted in a heavy nose-wheel touchdown.
 No injuries or fatalities occurred.
-The aircraft was parked on the apron for a few months for repairs.
+The aircraft was parked on the apron for three months whilst repairs were carried out.